Toxaris/pts/DEVELOPMENT.md

 Be careful though!
 Calling `show` on the result will easily loop with cyclic terms, such as (by default) the constant `**` (which has itself as type in Fomega*, the default PTS instance).

+Either way, the code will autodetect whether to use literate parsing based on the extension.